ycl6/Simple-R-gists/plotReducedDimLR/README.md

 added labels to be placed centrally in each cluster.
 The required arguments to use the function are `object` and `dimred`.

--   `object`: a `SingleCellExperiment` object.
+-   `object`: A `SingleCellExperiment` object.
--   `dimred`: a string or integer scalar indicating the reduced dimension result in `reducedDims(object)` to plot.
+-   `dimred`: A string or integer scalar indicating the reduced dimension result in `reducedDims(object)` to plot.
--   `text_by`: a string specifying the column metadata field with which to add text labels on the plot.
-Default: “label”.
+-   `text_by`: A string specifying the column metadata field with which to add text labels on the plot. (default: “label”)
--   `text_size`: a numeric scalar specifying the size of added text.
+-   `text_size`: A numeric scalar specifying the size of added text.
-    Default: 8.
+    (default: 8)
--   `text_colour`: a string specifying the colour of the added text.
+-   `text_color`: A string specifying the colour of the added text.
-    Default: “black”.
+    (default: “black”)

 Prepare the `pbmc4k` dataset
 ----------------------------